rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 #### Overview

 This document is a companion to the K3s security hardening guide.
 The hardening guide provides prescriptive guidance for hardening a production installation of K3s, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the CIS Kubernetes benchmark.
-It is to be used by K3s operators, security teams, auditors, and decision makers.
+It is to be used by K3s operators, security teams, auditors, and decision-makers.

 This guide is specific to the **v1.17**, **v1.18**, and **v1.19** release line of K3s and the **v1.5.1** release of the CIS Kubernetes Benchmark.